AusDTO/gov-au-content-guide/_entries/2016-05-04-quotation-marks.md

 ### Colloquial expressions

-Use single quote marks for enclosing and emphasising an unusual expression eg *The DTO runs ‘in-flight’ assessments on transformation projects*.
+Use single quote marks for enclosing and emphasising an unusual expression:

+**For example**

+> The DTO runs ‘in-flight’ assessments on transformation projects.